anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The CA used to sign the IDevID will be a manufacturer private PKI as described in {{Section 4.1 of ?I-D.irtf-t2trg-taxonomy-manufacturer-anchors}}.
 The anchors for this PKI will never be part of the public WebPKI anchors which are distributed with most smartphone operating systems.
-A Registrar-Agent application will need to use different APIs in order to initiate an HTTPS connection without performing WebPKI verification.
+A Registrar-Agent application will need to use different APIs in order to initiate an HTTP-over-TLS connection without performing WebPKI verification.
 The application will then have to do its own certificate chain verification against a store of manufacturer trust anchors.
 In the Android ecosystem this involves use of a customer TrustManager: many application developers do not create these correctly, and there is significant push to remove this option as it has repeatedly resulted in security failures (see {{androidtrustfail}}).